 RULE 3 - NUMBER OF PLAYERS

-a) For U4 year old, U6 year old, and U8 year old teams will ideally consist of 12 players on the roster.
+a) For U4 year old, U6 year old teams will ideally consist of 12 players on the roster.
 Games will be played in a 6-a-side format with 6 players on the field including the goalkeeper.
+U8 dependant on field size will have 12-14 players on the roster and play 6-a-side or 7-a-side including goalkeeper.

 b) For age groups U10, teams ideally will consist of 16 players on the roster.
 Games will be played in a 9-a-side format with 9 players on the field including the goalkeeper.